 The project highlights the complex connections between European and Chinese landscape gardens within their social, political and economic contexts.
 It thereby enriches the trans-cultural historiography of landscape gardens and helps to anchor the notion of an interlinked Eurasian art history.
-Research results of this project appear as a chapter in Qing Encounters (Getty Research Institute) and journal articles in Transcultural Studies and Architecture and Culture.

 Current PhD students

 Qi Zhou, "Visual Culture of Chinese Ceramics for External Communication in 17th-18th Centuries" (co-supervision)

 Si Xiao, "Yuanmingyuan’s Treasure: Biographies of the Qianlong Emperor’s Manuscript" (China Scholarship Council-funded)

 Yanping Wu, "Katherine Mansfield, Classical Chinese Literature and Thoughts" (China Scholarship Council-funded, second supervision)